SoC's Founder

 My professional experience includes:

-• foundation of the School of Creatology
+• founder of the School of Creatology

 Four of my goals are: